Master of Science in Criminal Justice Admission Requirements

 - Fax/scan unofficial college transcripts.
 Please Note – Unofficial transcripts can be used for acceptance purposes with the submission of a transcript request form.

-- Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
-Regionally or Nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
-Students with a GPA less than 3.0 may be considered for admission on caution.
+- Mail official college transcripts (sealed, unopened copy or sent to Liberty via a direct electronic transcript system).
+Transcripts must show a regionally or nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
+Students with a GPA less than 3.0 will be considered for admission on caution.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.

 - Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), or an approved alternate test of English proficiency: International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP).
 Applicants must earn a minimum score of 80 on the Internet-based TOEFL, a 3.9 on the iTEP, a 6.5 on the IELTS, or an equivalent score on an approved alternate test for all graduate degree programs.
 Applicants who have an earned degree from a college or university in the U.S. or other English-speaking country or school may have the TOEFL requirement waived by the Office of Graduate Admissions.
 Alternatively, applicants who successfully complete the levels of English-Second-Language (ESL) instruction indicated below at one of two schools will have the TOEFL requirement waived.
 Students will have their application held until transcripts from one of the below schools are received.